-The Stress-Free Edmonton
+The Stress-Free Edmonton Real Estate Lawyers

 Whether you’re buying or selling a home in Edmonton or surrounding area for the first time or you’ve done it before, Alberta real estate transactions can be stressful as well as exciting.
-Our focus is to make the experience as stress-free, transparent and gratifying as possible while make the transaction a success.
+Our focus is to make the experience as stress-free, transparent and gratifying as possible while making the transaction a success.

 For most people, the sale or purchase of their home is one of the most significant financial transactions they will undertake.
 The Edmonton real estate market is booming, and we want to ensure your home is sold for the best price, and your new home purchase goes smoothly.

-At Bosecke & Associates:
+At Bosecke Law LLP:

-- We work closely with your real estate agent and mortgage broker to ensure all documents are legal and protect all parties’ interests,
+- We work closely with your real estate agent and mortgage broker to ensure all documents are legal and protect all parties’ interests.

-- You’ll get expert counsel on Edmonton & Alberta Real Estate Law.
-As laws are constantly changing, we have dedicated counsel to stay informed to protect your investment,
+- You’ll get expert counsel on Alberta & Edmonton Real Estate Law.
+As laws are constantly changing, we have dedicated counsel to stay informed to protect your investment.

-- We service both Residential and Commercial purchases,
+- We service both Residential and Commercial purchases.

-Take Control of Your Transaction
+Take Control of Your Real Estate Transaction

 Whether you’re buying or selling, it’s integral that you remain a key driver of the process.
 To help you stay informed, below is a quick checklist to ensure your Edmonton Real Estate transaction is a success.